-Like mine, there are 2500 language groups of people, or tribes, who will not hear about Jesus until Christians intentionally train, equip, support and send someone to tell them.
-Some of them have been begging for a missionary for decades.
+Like mine, there are 1680* language groups of people, or tribes, plus dialects, who will not hear about Jesus until Christians intentionally train, equip, support and send someone to tell them.
+(UUPG peoplegroups.org) Some of them have been begging for a missionary for decades.
 No one came.
 No one will come.
 Unless…

-For each of our tribes who know nothing of Jesus there are 140,000 * evangelical Christians who could, if they wanted to, bring hope to an entire language group of people.
+For each of our tribes who know nothing of Jesus, who do not have any portion of the Bible in our languages, there are 238,167* evangelical Christians who could, if they would, work together to bring hope of eternal life to one language group of people like mine.

 But they cannot hear us in the noise.
 They will have to ask themselves: “Is the value of my life greater than the value of declaring Jesus where He is not known?”
 Nearly all will say, “Yes!”

-Maybe some will decide that telling us of Jesus is worth more.
+Maybe some will decide that telling us about Jesus is worth more.